rackerlabs/developer.rackspace.com/src/docs/cdn/getting-started/index.rst

 such as pulling content from your website's origin servers, caching rules, access restrictions, and purging content from the CDN's edge servers.

+**Differences from Cloud Files**

+* Users of Cloud Files can CDN-enable a container, thereby distributing the contents of that container to the CDN's edge nodes.
+In comparison, users of Rackspace CDN specify the origins that host the content, and the CDN pulls the content from these origins.
+Origins may refer to Dedicated Servers, Cloud Servers, Cloud Load Balancers, or even servers hosted outside of Rackspace.
+It is not yet possible to specify a Cloud Files container as an origin.

+* Rackspace CDN does not yet support video streaming or serving content over SSL/TLS.

+* Cloud Files limits the number of purges per account, per day to 25.
+Rackspace CDN has no such limit.

 Concepts
 ========